VSpectrum/cashflow/README.md

 This also ruled out needing to leverage larger frameworks like Django, Pyramid, RoR.
 Flask/Falcon/Starlette/Bottle/Go/ExpressJS and other micro-frameworks might appear as a more suitable fit for these requirements.
 Consequently, FastAPI which leverages asyncio (enabling multi-threading / asynchronous views) was selected to explore this problem with, as well providing a great convenience by auto-generating docs (accessible via /docs URL) which is akin to Swagger.

-Sending data via POST (over GET) was selected to be the way the http server would receive data from the front-end.
-This was more out of convenience the way model objects can be auto generated on receiving a POST that is formatted as expected.
+Sending data via POST (instead of GET params) was selected to be the way the http server would receive data from the front-end.
+This was more out of convenience: the way model objects can be auto generated on receiving a POST that is formatted as expected.
 The down-side to this choice is that if a user wants to share results after data-entry, it may not be easily share-able via URL.
-Extra work may have to be done in the front-end to accommodate results-sharing URLs (such as leveraging hash params).
+Extra functionality may have to be baked into the front-end to accommodate results-sharing URLs (such as leveraging hash params).

 ### Directory Design Pattern